 There’s no coding knowledge required, no website-owning experience, and no design skills or whatnots.

-The reason why this is the case is because of what I mentioned above – we simply have more functional and easier-to-use tools at our disposal.
+The reason why this is the case is because of what I mentioned above – we simply have more functional and easier-to-use tools at our disposal these days.

-- Sign up for web hosting (I recommend SiteGround).
+- Sign up for web hosting (we recommend SiteGround).

 - Pick a domain name for your blog.

 - Select a checkbox to have WordPress installed automatically.

 - Log in and write your first blog post.

 In a word, yes.
 But that’s not the best path to take.

 While there are blogging platforms out there that allow you to build a blog entirely for free, they do carry a number of limitations: